April 20th, 2020 | COVID-19 Helpful Information

 Greater Control and Buying Power

 Consider the procedures we just described above.
 Achieving this level of precaution and service would be daunting to the average family or caregiver, who has little control over where to get resources and how to keep contact with others to a minimum.
-A company like Legend Senior Living, however, with 40 communities in six states, has the purchase power and supply chain options to keep the residences fully staffed, stocked and prepared.
+A company like Legend Senior Living, however, with 40 residences in six states, has the purchase power and supply chain options to keep the residences fully staffed, stocked and prepared.
 Our residences are purposely designed expressly for supervised senior care, without the retrofitting necessary to an ordinary home.
 While businesses like restaurants and hotels are sadly laying off qualified workers, we are in the unique position to hire because of our ability to operate.

 “Additionally, seniors who live alone will most likely be completely isolated … This can present dangers for both physical and mental health.”